pllab/cs162-tutorials/1-hello-scala-world.md

 > **Note:** Segments formatted this way offer helpful advice and hints.
 Be sure to pay attention to them.

 The goal of these tutorials is to give you an experience of how to think about, test and structure Scala code.
-They will introduce and explain most of the features commonly used by Scala developers and act as a backup stash of examples if ever stuck with any future course projects.
+They will introduce and explain most of the features commonly used by Scala developers and act as a backup stash of examples if ever stuck with any future projects.

 For this introductory tutorial, we will be looking at a program that simply prints a message to the screen using Scala.
 You will learn about `Scala` as a language, and how to use `SBT`, Scala's build tool, to make your life easier.
-You will be using this setup for the rest of the course, so be sure to understand it and be comfortable with it.
+You will be using this setup for any project you do, so be sure to understand it and be comfortable with it.

 > All of the tutorials have accompanying Scala files that you can change and play with.
 Some of them are used by more than one tutorial.
 The name of the file will always be listed in a comment at the beginning of any code listing associated with it.